halex5000/ld-articles/Entitlements/Managing Entitlements in LaunchDarkly.md

 1. Within the LaunchDarkly console, click the "Create flag" button.
 2. Give the flag a name.
 The flag key will be created for you automatically based upon the name.
 You can also optionally add a description.
-3. Optionally, we can add a tag to make this flag.
+3. Optionally, we can add a tag to the flag.
 For example, we might want to tag it as "entitlement" to distinguish this from other flags within our system unrelated to entitlements.
 4. If this flag will be used on client-side browser applications or on mobile applications, be sure to check the checkboxes to make it available to those SDKs.
 5. Leave the boolean flag variation options with their defaults.
 6. Check the "This is a permanent flag" option.
 This simply prevents the LaunchDarkly console UI from prompting you to remove the flag.